 To be considered for financing by the Northern Australia Infrastructure Facility (NAIF), your project must meet the mandatory criteria outlined in its Investment Mandate.
 These criteria require that your project:

-- Involve the construction or enhancement of infrastructure;
+- Involves the development or enhancement of infrastructure.

-- Be located in, or have significant benefit for, northern Australia;
+- Is located in, or provides significant benefit to, northern Australia

-- Be able to repay or refinance NAIF’s debt; and
+- Can repay or refinance NAIF’s debt (for debt finance)

-The infrastructure that NAIF can finance is wide ranging and includes assets that facilitate the establishment or enhancement of business activity or increase economic activity in a region.
-Examples of the sectors that NAIF can support include, but are not limited to, resources, airports, ports and rail, agriculture, water, energy, social infrastructure (including property, tourism, education and health), manufacturing and telecommunications.
-Eligible projects must bring new capacity online either through the construction of new infrastructure or by materially enhancing existing infrastructure.
+We can finance a wide range of projects, including physical structures, assets, technology, or facilities that contribute to the establishment or enhancement of economic activity in a region.
+Sectors that NAIF can support include resources, airports, ports and rail, agriculture, water, energy, social infrastructure (including property, tourism, education and health), manufacturing, and telecommunications.

-In providing financing to support the development of a project, NAIF seeks to utilise a number of financing tools including longer loan tenor, deferral of interest and principal repayments, security and/or cashflow subordination and concessional pricing.
-The financing tools provided for a project are determined on a project specific basis.
-NAIF can accept a higher risk than commercial lenders, particularly where the risk relates to factors that are unique to investing in northern Australia, including distance, remoteness and climate.
+We can accept a higher risk than commercial lenders, particularly where the risk relates to factors that are unique to investing in northern Australia, including distance, remoteness, and climate.

-An Indigenous engagement strategy demonstrating objectives for Indigenous participation, procurement and employment, that reflect the Indigenous population in the region must also be developed by the proponent for each NAIF project.
+An Indigenous Engagement Strategy demonstrating objectives for Indigenous participation, procurement, and employment in the region of the project must be developed for each project financed by NAIF.